PhantomX95/django-simple-blog/README.md

 ---

-This README provides a comprehensive guide to set up the Django Blog application, explains the core features, and offers instructions on how to contribute.
+This README explains the key features, workflow, and the roles of different users.
+It now includes the additional information on the default "Uncategorized" category and how popular posts are determined by like counts.